 We Can Answer Your Questions About Social Security Disability

 Social Security is a complicated area of law.
 Because of our long experience in this area, we are able to answer some questions we often receive from clients.
 Here are some of the most commonly asked questions and their answers.
 For more answers contact Law Offices of Frank J. Niesen, Jr., at 314-421-5800.

-What is “disability” as defined by the Social Security Administration?
+What is ‘disability’ as defined by the Social Security Administration?

 Substantial Gainful Activity is a gross amount of money an individual can make in a given month and still qualify for Social Security Disability.
 This amount is reviewed annually.
 The substantial Gainful Activity (SGA) amount for 2020 is $1,260.00 per month.

-You DO NOT need to wait 12 months after you are no longer engaged in substantial gainful activity to apply for Social Security Disability or Supplemental Security Income.
+No. You DO NOT need to wait 12 months after you are no longer engaged in substantial gainful activity to apply for Social Security Disability or Supplemental Security Income.
 You may file as soon as you have stopped working or making under the substantial gainful activity amount.

 Can children get Social Security?

 Yes.
 Children may quality for Supplemental Security Income (SSI).
 There are 6 functional domains that the child is evaluated in if the child does not meet or equal listing.
 These domains are: